paolaUWB/QuasarResearchWebsite/README.md

      1. Open a new terminal in visual studio
      1. In the terminal `python3 -m venv flaskEnv` (this will take a couple of seconds to run)
      1. `flaskEnv/Scripts/activate` You should now see something like: `(flaskEnv) PS C:\Users\guine\Desktop\test\QuasarResearchWebsite> `
          1. You may recieve an error message stating "running scripts is disabled on this system"
          1. To fix this open Windows PowerShell with administration privileges
              1. To open, search "PowerShell" in the Windows Start menu and select "Run as administrator" from the context menu
          1. Enter 'set-executionpolicy remotesigned' to PowerShell
          1. When asked "Do you want to change the execution policy?", respond with 'Y' for yes
      1. `pip install flask`
      1. `pip install PyMySQL`
      1. `pip install Flask-WTF`
      1. `pip install python-dotenv`

      1. For more instructions on using python environments in visual studio, see https://code.visualstudio.com/docs/python/environments

+1. Add the secret environment variables:
+    1. Create a new file in QuasarResearchWebsite/app/  and name it .env
+    1. Add your secrets to the file with the following:
+    ```
+    SECRET_KEY=<WHATEVER YOU WANT>
+    MYSQL_DATABASE_PASSWORD=<YOUR MYSQL DB/ROOT PASSWORD>
+    ```

+1. Setup the MySQL database:
+    1. In the VSCode command line, start mysql with `& cmd.exe /c "mysql -u root -p --verbose --local-infile=1 < app/quasarDB_win.sql"`, and enter your password for root user
+    1. `python updateDatabase_win.py` (this will update the paths to the images in the database)

 1. Now check to see if things are working.
 In the visual studio terminal type `flask run`
     1. If everything is working you should see something like:
         ```